 Mission 14 is relatively straightforward on your way to the Darkside, which appears at Station Heights.
 It emerges and then stands on the ground, which makes it look completely out of place against the bright, sunny tile.
 Maybe darkening the lights and changing the skybox might have helped, but for me, a lot of the goofiness comes down to the silly, jester-like appearance of the Darkside’s feet.

-(By the way, Halve HP is so rare I’m not certain which enemies in the game even have it?
-I think the only other time I’ve seen it was coming from the game’s superboss!
+(By the way, Halve HP is so rare I’m not certain which enemies even have it?
+I think the only other time I’ve seen it in person was coming from the game’s superboss!
 But I’m not sure who else has it, does anyone know?)

-Roxas and Xion confirm in dialogue that Xion’s ability to use the Keyblade is news to the both of them (I meant it when I said that it wasn’t clear if Xemnas was addressing him or Xion as “one of the Keyblade’s chosen” during the opening sequence).
+Roxas and Xion confirm in dialogue that Xion’s ability to use the Keyblade is news to the both of them (I meant it when I said that it wasn’t clear if Xemnas was addressing him or Xion as “one of the Keyblade’s chosen” during the opening sequence, indeed we arguably never learn when he said it!).
 In the rush that typifies the first quarter of Days, Roxas immediately announces that Xion has earned “the icing on the cake” and he takes her to the tower for ice cream.
 Once they’re up on the tower, Roxas won’t stop talking about Axel.
 Axel Axel Axel.
 It’s another symptom of the early game’s constant rush.
-The game is trying to get Xion, Roxas and Axel into the same friend circle, which I can support, but the game’s blind charge is also entrenching the impression I have that Roxas has a child-like attachment to Axel.
+The game is trying to get Xion, Roxas and Axel into the same friend circle, which I can support, but the game’s screaming, head-first charge is also entrenching the impression I have that Roxas has a child-like attachment to Axel.
 When I first played the game, I kept waiting for an episode to come along later in the game where Roxas grows up into his role and he and Axel become more like the equals they seemed to be in KH2, but Roxas will be just as needy towards Axel by the end of the game!